When you see black dots before your eyes, that could be a bad sign!

 Time for a new water bottle?
 I tried dozens to narrow down my 5 favorites.

-The short version - wash it well in hot soapy water, scrub with a soft bottle brush.
-Then soak it in either a vinegar or bleach solution overnight.
+The short version - wash it well in hot, soapy water, and scrub it with a soft bottle brush.
+Then, soak it in either vinegar or bleach solution overnight.
 Then rinse and dry thoroughly.
-And always seal the bottle tightly when you fill it with fresh water.
+Always seal the bottle tightly when you fill it with fresh water.

 Yes, mold is seriously harmful – different from mildew – and can cause nausea, diarrhea, vomiting, respiratory problems, and bleeding from the nose and mouth.

-No, vinegar does not damage silicone but may damage products that have a structured membrane or varnish, like tiles, or pearls.
+No, vinegar does not damage silicone but may damage products with a structured membrane or varnish, like tiles, or pearls.

 I hope you found this lesson in cleaning your water bottle seal useful - if so you might also like my guide for cleaning spray bottles and stainless steel water bottles.
-The aim of a zero waste lifestyle is to avoid throwing away items unnecessarily – you’re doing something to cut down on pollution and waste.
+A zero-waste lifestyle aims to avoid throwing away items unnecessarily – you’re doing something to cut down on pollution and waste.